Opentrons/opentrons/api/docs/v2/robot_position.rst

 Robot Position
 ##############

-Most of the time when writing a protocol, the Python Protocol API's methods take care of determining where the robot needs to go to perform the commands you've given.
+Most of the time when executing a protocol, the Python Protocol API's methods take care of determining where the robot needs to go to perform the commands you've given.
 But sometimes you need to modify how the robot moves in order to achieve the purposes of your protocol.
 This document will cover the two main ways to define positions — relative to labware, or relative to the entire deck — as well as how to alter the robot's speed or trajectory as it moves to those positions.

 .. _position-relative-labware: